 Shops, monuments, museums and beaches

-Currently, shops, monuments and museums are allowed to stay open until 22h30.
+Currently, shops, monuments and museums are allowed to stay open until normal hours.
 Please remember that some business close in Spain during the “siesta” lunch period (usually from 14:00-17:00).
 There are no restrictions to enter most business except to wear a mask, keep the distance and respect the maximum occupancy levels.
 In front of each shop or store, you will see a sign showing you the maximum number of people allowed inside at any given time.

 General recommendations for shopping: only go out if you do not have any COVID-19 symptoms, are not in isolation and are not in quarantine.
 Maintain a distance of at least 1.5 meters and avoid crowds.
 Use disposable gloves to choose fruit and vegetables, as you have always done.
 Do not touch your face, and when you return home, wash your hands.
 Always show empathy and respect to others!